Traffic Safety Corporation

 Cloudflare’s Automatic Platform Optimization for WordPress

-With the website origin about as fast as it was going to get, we turned to Cloudflare’s global CDN to deliver the site more quickly to Flight Light customers around the world.
+With the website about as fast as it was going to get, we turned to Cloudflare’s global content delivery network (CDN) to deliver the site more quickly to Flight Light customers around the world.

 Nerdy Stuff: Composer for Common Custom Themes